-FadeTop schedules breaks intelligently and naturally.
+FadeTop schedules break intelligently and naturally.
 It does NOT raise alarms at fixed intervals or time points.
-Instead, it sees you have been using the computer continuously for too long, and tentatively fades in when you appears not that busy.
+Instead, it sees you have been using the computer continuously for too long, and tentatively fades in when you appear not that busy.

 ↓ 06 – RSI Break | Linux

 Prolonged use of a mouse and keyboard can cause a repetitive strain injury (RSI), so computer users are advised to take regular breaks.
 RSIBreak helps prevent repetitive strain injuries by keeping track of usage patterns and periodically informing users to take breaks.
 During break periods, RSIBreak can either show an unobtrusive message, lock the screen entirely, or present a slideshow.

 ↓ 07 – Enso Retreat | Windows